Ayurvedic Nutrition

 Vata Types in Autumn

 Autumn is Vata's most vulnerable season.
-Extra care is needed to stay grounded and nourished.
+You need extra care to stay grounded and nourished.

 Best foods: